inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 #### vii.
 Splitting functionality for data import
 If you expect to have to process large MARC 21 import file, enable the splitting functionality of mod-data-import.
 Set S3-compatible environment variables of mod-data-import.
 Read the [Release Note details](https://folio-org.atlassian.net/wiki/spaces/FOLIOtips/pages/5674882/Detailed+Release+Notes+for+Data+Import+Splitting+Feature#DetailedReleaseNotesforDataImportSplittingFeature-Suggestedvalues).

-#### viii.
-Read/Write Split in mod-fqm-manager
-It is highly recommended to enable read/write split in mod-fqm-manager, in order to prevent the module from impacting the performance of other FOLIO modules.

-#### ix. mod-source-record-manager
+#### viii. mod-source-record-manager
 Set srs.record.matching.fallback-query.enable = true to prepare for the running of a post-upgrade script.

-#### x. mod-pubsub
+#### ix. mod-pubsub
 Set SYSTEM_USER_NAME in mod-pubsub.
-Prevous default was "pub-sub", but the fallback has been removed.
+Prevous default was "pub-sub", but that fallback has been removed.
 Set it explicitely in mod-pubsub.
 Also set SYSTEM_USER_PASSWORD or use the global value in /env (if a global value has been set, this overrides the values in the launch descriptor).

-#### xi. mod-circulation
+#### x. mod-circulation
 Integration with Kafka was added to mod-circulation.
 Make sure that environment variables KAFKA_HOST and KAFKA_PORT are set before upgrading the module.

-#### xii. mod-agreements
+#### xi. mod-agreements
 Increase "Memory" in the Launch Descriptor of mod-agreements to 8 GB, if you want to connect FOLIO to GOKB.
 ```
   "dockerArgs" : {